flutter/website/developing-packages.md

 'File > New > Import Project...'' in the menu, and select the `hello/example/android/build.gradle` file.
 1. In the 'Gradle Sync' dialog, select 'OK'.
 1. In the 'Android Gradle Plugin Update' dialog, select 'Don't remind me again for this project'.

 The Android platform code of your plugin is located in `hello/java/com.yourcompany.hello/HelloPlugin`.

 You can run the example app from Android Studio by pressing the &#9654; button.

 #### Step 2c: Add iOS platform code (.h+.m/.swift)

+We recommend you edit the iOS code usign Xcode.

 Before editing the iOS platform code in Xcode, first make sure that the code has been built at least once (i.e., run the example app from IntelliJ,